The product

 The problem

 The existing JDM Pro interface was outdated and not designed around how administrators actually worked.
-Straightforward tasks like managing device assignments, monitoring distribution status, and configuring group-based content rules required too many steps, too much interpretation, and too much reliance on support to resolve confusion.
+Straightforward tasks like managing device assignments, monitoring distribution status, and configuring group-based content rules required too many steps and too much interpretation.
+Administrators were contacting support for things a well-designed interface should have handled.

 When the stakes are operational disruptions to commercial flight, "confusing interface" is not an acceptable design outcome.